-The numerical experiment solves (1) using rosenbrock, then the solution is graphed to see if the projectile falls back to earth (as in Figure 7) or if it reaches an altitude near r^ and then falls to the moon.
-The first experiment might use velocity $v_0 = 1000$ and trip time T = 210 (see Figure 7).
-In this experiment the projectile falls back to earth.
-The projectile travels to the moon when the r-axis of the graphic has maximum greater than $r^ \approx 339,620,820$ meters.
-The logic is that $r(t) > r^$ causes the gravitation effects of the moon to be strong enough to force the projectile to fall to the moon.
+The numerical experiment solves (1) using lsode, then the solution is graphed, to see if the projectile falls back to earth (as in Figure 7) or if it reaches an altitude near $r^$ and then falls to the moon.
+Suitable starting values for the initial velocity $v_0$ and the trip time T are $v_0 = 1000$ and T = 210 (see Figure 7), in the case when the projectile falls back to earth.
+The projectile travels to the moon when the r-axis of the graphic has maximum greater than $r^ \approx 339, 260, 779$ meters.
+The logic is that this condition causes the gravitation effects of the moon to be strong enough to force the projectile to fall to the moon.

-In Table 20, find the maple initialization code group 1.
-In Table 21, group 2 is executed a number of times, to refine estimates for the initial velocity v_0 and the trip time T. The graphics produced resemble Figure 7 or Figure 8.
-A successful trip to the moon is represented in Figure 8, which uses $v_0 = 11068$ meters per second and T = 527000 seconds.
+In Table 20 appears maple initialization code.
+In Table 21, group 2 is executed a number of times, to refine estimates for the initial velocity $v_0$ and the trip time T. A summary of some estimates appear in Table 22.
+The graphics produced along the way resemble Figure 7 or Figure 8.
+A successful trip to the moon is represented in Figure 8, which uses $v_0 = 11068$ meters per second and T = 515250 seconds.